Here are some of the videogames and other digital games I’ve worked on.

 Table of Tales: The Crooked Crown

-Table of Tales was a finalist for Best Narrative in the 2019 Freeplay Awards, and has had some great reviews:
+The game was a finalist for Best Narrative in the 2019 Freeplay Awards, and has also had some great reviews:

 Inmost – I worked as a writer on the Australian localisation of this 2019 indie game from Lithuanian developers Hidden Layer Games.
 Find out more at inmostgame.com.

 Run The CloudÂ and Outside: The CloudÂ – I was co-designer of theseÂ digitally supported street games in 2016 and 2017, created by Pop Up Playground and Tech Assault Laser Skirmish for Vic Health with the support of SAE Qantm College.

 1000 Cities: Lords of Misrule – I was puzzle and game designer on this a smaller-scale version of 1000 Cities (see below), exploring the new Arts West building at the University of Melbourne in 2016.

 1000 CitiesÂ – I was lead designer on this 2015 hybrid physical and digital game by Pop Up Playground for the City of Melbourne.
 It used a web app to explore Melbourne and interact with the local environment.
 Find out more and see videos here.